Troubleshooting virtual machine power on task hangs

 • IF the VM won't power off, kill the VM processes per Unable to Power off a Virtual Machine in an ESXi host

-5. If you try to access the vmware.log and get I/O errors then:
+5. If you try to access the vmware.log and get I/O errors, then:

 • Troubleshoot for datastore/array problems, or

-6. If you find no other issues, migrate VM to another host and boot it from there.
+6. If you find no other issues, migrate the VM to another host and boot it from there.

 7. If VM won't migrate, kill VM processes per Unable to Power off a Virtual Machine in an ESXi host

-8. If problem persists:
+8. If the problem persists:

-1. Right-click the VM object in the vCenter or ESXi UI, select "Edit settings..."
+1. Right-click the VM object in the vCenter or ESXi UI, select "Edit settings"

 3. Attach the old VM's virtual disks to the new VM and see if it will boot.